Pabl0Parra/Netflix-clone-React-Tsx/README.md

 - Finally, if you use v3 of TMDB API, create a file named `.env`, copy-paste the content of `.env.example` to the `.env` file you just created and then paste the API Key you got at TMDB.

-## Features this project deal with
+## Which features this project deal with

 - How to create and use [Custom Hooks](https://reactjs.org/docs/hooks-custom.html)
 - How to use [Context](https://reactjs.org/docs/context.html) and its provider